Ross School (East Hampton, New York): 2021 Lawsuit

-In 2020, in a suit that was initially dismissed by State Supreme Court Justice William J. Condon, former Ross School student Hayden Soloviev and his father Stefan Soloviev filed a $10 million lawsuit against the school alleging that the student was subject to bullying, harassment, and threats by Ross School faculty.
-In the dismissal, Justice Condon ruled the plaintiff had not "shown that any of these allegations hold any weight to create a cause of action on this matter".
+In December 2021, State Supreme Court Justice William J. Condon dismissed the lawsuit, ruling that the Solovievs had not "shown that any of these allegations hold any weight to create a cause of action on this matter".
 However, in 2024, the Appellate Division of the New York State Supreme Court overturned the dismissal, ruling that the lower court had erred in dismissing the claims without further proceedings.